okx-subgraph/oktc-subgraph-example/docs/Subgraph deployment guide.md

 | Way of contacting you (please provide Telegram account and email) | @okctestproject                             |
 | Expected subgraph name                                       | okctestproject-statistics-v1                |

-# How to deploy Subgraph
+# How to deploy OKTC Subgraph

 ## Develop Subgraph